fbpx

 The Jack Rabbit on the Bellarine Peninsula focuses on utilizing local products, providing insight for visitors such as where they source their fresh mussels and the next-door farm where they source their beef.
 In 2022, they actually won awards for their use of local ingredients, their customer service, as well as their take on contemporary dining.

-Because of the way it’s perched on a hill, you get unparalleled views of the vineyards and the blue ocean beyond!
+The way the winery is perched on a hill provides unparalleled views of the vineyards and the blue ocean beyond!
 It is one of the most unbeatable views in the area!

 If you’re looking for something a little more laid back, the House of Jack Rabbit is a cafe that serves brunch and lunch options with breathtaking views of the bay.
 You can also book white, red, or mixed wine tastings, either separate or paired with their meals!